 NPS® Score 9-10: Promoters

 Promoters are your most loyal clients.
-They already sent a rave review, which is great!
-You don’t need to do anything else, right
+They already give your agency rave reviews and some almost seem like part of the family!
+You don’t need to do anything else, right?